athul1706/C-basics/README.md

-# C-basics
+# The basics of C-programme
-The basics of C programme
+This dic. only includes a minimum basics of C programme created only for the reference purposes.